Akhiln33322/Hometask2/README.md

 Development Environment: Eclipse IDE and JDK21

 Description: A class car is created, and 15 pieces of information are given as input in the form of a list.
-Those cars are listed in a file based on the given conditions at the location C:\\Users\\Dell\\Desktop\\Akhil\\Java.
+Those cars are listed in files based on the below conditions at the location C:\\Users\\Dell\\Desktop\\Akhil\\Java.

 a) A list of cars of a given brand; the brand considered is BMW.